-- Immediate assistance – It helps to provide instant solutions to all the sales and support related queries.
+- Immediate assistance – It helps to provide instant solutions to all the sales and support-related queries.
 By routing the conversation to the right support team the queries are solved faster.

-- Boost customer satisfaction – It drives customer satisfaction by reducing wait time and converts visitors to loyal customers who not only retain with your brand but also advocate with positive word of mouth.
+- Boost customer satisfaction – It drives customer satisfaction by reducing wait time and converts visitors to loyal customers who not only retain with your brand but also advocate positive word of mouth.

 - Proactive customer engagement – You can engage customers proactively in the right direction before the doubt becomes a big problem.

 - Resolve your customer queries instantly with live chat as they demand immediate response when it comes to customer service.